lara288-93/quality-assurance-and-testing-with-chai/README.md

 - Test if a String Contains a Substring
 - Use Regular Expressions to Test a String
 - Test if an Object has a Property
+- Test if a Value is of a Specific Data Structure Type

 ---